 Between Atlanta and West Point Lake, 76 miles of the Chattahoochee River are not currently designated for recreation and are held to a lower protective standard for water quality than both upstream and downstream sections of the river.
 It’s time to close this gap and recognize the river’s use for recreation from Atlanta to West Point Lake.
-(Background info at bottom of page)

-Sign your name below to ask Georgia’s Environmental Protection Division (EPD) to update the Designated Use of the Chattahoochee between Peachtree Creek and West Point Lake (where the Chattahoochee meets the New River) to be consistently designated for “Recreational Use”
+We are asking Georgia’s Environmental Protection Division (EPD) to update the Designated Use of the Chattahoochee between Peachtree Creek and West Point Lake (where the Chattahoochee meets the New River) to be consistently designated for “Recreational Use”

 Every three years Georgia’s Environmental Protection Division (EPD) reviews and makes revisions to our state water quality standards with input from the public.
 During this process, EPD assigns “Designated Use” classifications for different sections of our rivers and streams based on how these waterways are used.
 Common Designated Uses assigned to rivers in Georgia include Fishing, Recreation, and Drinking Water Supply, and each of these categories is affiliated with specific water quality standards.
 For example, a section of river whose Designated Use is Recreation is held to a higher water quality standard than a section whose Designated Use is Fishing.